Binance vs. Coinbase: What Works Better For Canadians?

 While Coinbase uses its own digital wallet for storing your cryptocurrency, Binance does not.
 Instead, it partners with Trust Wallet, which secures your crypto via biometrics, a 12-word recovery phrase, and a PIN.
 Coinbase’s digital wallet also has these features.
 Binance also offers crypto address whitelisting, which means you can select which addresses can withdraw your cryptocurrency.
 Whitelisting helps prevent your funds from being transferred to an address you don’t recognize.

 Coinbase keeps 98% of its cryptocurrency in cold storage.
 This makes it hard for thieves to steal crypto assets if the exchange is hacked.
 Cold storage is the most secure way to store cryptocurrency, so the fact that Coinbase does this is a huge plus.
+However, many Canadians still prefer using Binance, because you save a lot on fees and you can simply transfer all the assets to your own hardware crypto wallet.
+It is the safest way to keep cryptocurrency.

 Regulatory Compliance in Canada